 Stevia has been shown to have no effect on1:

 Results of the current study showed that the highlighted doses of stevia in sweetened tea could be an alternative to sucralose in diabetic patients with no effects on blood glucose, HbA1C, insulin and lipid levels.

 Stevia is extremely helpful for maintaining human health.
 Stevia is the official name for the more than 240 species of shrubs and small flowering plans in the Asteraceae family.

 Stevia's formal scientific name is Stevia rebaudiana.
 It grows in the tropical portions of North and South America, but it isn’t well-known as a plant.
 Instead, stevia is noted as being a natural sweetener that is 200 times sweeter than sugar, but does not have the negative side effects in the body that normal sugar does!

 This plant has been used for many years because of its extremely sweet leaves, but it was hardly known around the world until the past decade or so.
 Now, the usage of stevia is spreading because it offers something that millions of diabetics need - a sugar replacement that won’t affect blood sugar levels.

 As more and more research emerges about this wonderful new option for people on carbohydrate-controlled diets, the number of countries who are approving stevia as a sweetener and a food additive are on the rise.
 We prefer the taste of stevia and essiac tea together rather than essiac all by itself, and we think you will too!

 Disclaimer: Stevia is not FDA tested and has not been FDA approved as a treatment or cure for any health problem.
 We do not represent it as such on this site.
 You must determine whether stevia is a dietary supplement that makes sense for you.
-We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of stevia.
+We have provided accounts and descriptions that represent the opinions of a variety of experts as well as actual users of stevia.
 We do not endorse anything on this site as medical fact.